yousafhanif6186/micro-service-node-express-template/README.md

 For development, you will only need Node.js (node version: v14.16.0) and a node global package (npm --version 6.14.11), installed in your environement.

-### Node

-- #### Node installation on Ubuntu
+#### Node installation on Ubuntu

 You can install nodejs and npm easily with the apt install, just run the following commands.

       $ sudo apt install nodejs
       $ sudo apt install npm